KatherineMichel/the-global-united-methodist-church-reimagined/lightning_demos.md

 ![](lightning-demos/lifechurch-model.jpg)

 Positives
-* Takes advantage of growing global shift to Smartphones, including in developing countries where UMC membership is skyrocketing
+* Through mobile app, taking advantage of growing global shift to Smartphones, including in developing countries where UMC membership is skyrocketing
+* Using info-tainment as a marketing tool that directs potential users to LifeChurch
 * Fully leveraged network effect based on power law

 Negatives